 Night Driving Accident Statistics

-Teens are far more likely to be in serious driving accidents at night, as night driving statistics show.
+Night driving statistics show that teens are far more likely to be in serious driving accidents at night.
 Driving at night can be very different from driving during the day.
 At night, there is less time to see and react to road signs, upcoming curves, a car swerving into the driver’s lane, a kid crossing the street, or other things.
 That’s why slowing down and being more cautious are crucial.

 Night driving increases crash risk for all drivers, but that risk is even higher for young inexperienced drivers.
 Only 14 percent of the miles driven by 16- to 17-year-old drivers occur between 9 p.m. and 6 a.m., yet this time period accounts for 32 percent of fatal crashes in this age group.